Skip to main content

 Merry Christmas.

-May the peace of Christ be with you and your family this season, and may the joy of His birth bring comfort, gratitude, and hope into your home.
+May the peace of Christ be with you and your family this season.
+May the joy of His birth bring comfort, gratitude, and hope into your home.

-At Christmas, I always think about the quiet strength of faith: the reminder that light can arrive gently, that love can be simple, and that hope is still worth holding close.
+At Christmas, I always think about the quiet strength of faith: a reminder that light can arrive gently, love can be simple, and hope is always worth holding close.

 With warm wishes,